Install the Kubernetes Plugin and Set up Panorama for CN-Series

 - Select theTypeof environment on which your cluster is deployed.The available options are AKS, EKS, GKE, Native Kubernetes, OpenShift, and Other.

 - Upload the service accountCredentialthat Panorama requires to communicate with the cluster.
-In the previous step of this workflow, this filename for this service account wasplugin-svc-acct.json.If your service credential file is over 10KB, you must gzip the file and then do a base64 encoding of the compressed file before you upload or paste the contents of the file into the Panorama CLI or API.
+As described in the Create Service Accounts for Cluster Authentication workflow, the filename for this service account isplugin-svc-acct.json.If you are uploading the service credentials via CLI/API then you must gzip the file and then do a base64 encoding of the compressed file before you upload or paste the contents of the file into the Panorama CLI or API.
+These steps are not required if you are uploading the service credential file on the GUI.

 - ClickOK.You can leave the Label Filter and Label Selector configuration for later.
 This is an optional task that enables you to retrieve any custom or user-defined labels for which you want Panorama to create tags.